BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Napa Valley, and what's the vibe like during those peak months?
+When is the absolute best time to visit Napa Valley, and what's the catch?

 What's the deal with transportation?
-Is it feasible to get around without a car, or should I rent one?
+Is it easy to get around without a car?

-What's a common misconception about Napa Valley that visitors often have?
+What's a common misconception about Napa Valley that visitors should know?

 Are there any local customs or etiquette I should be aware of when visiting wineries?